-The Office of Disability Services (ODS) offers a range of services to ensure equal access to the academic and co-curricular opportunities at Princeton for undergraduate and graduate students with disabilities.
+The Office of Disability Services offers a range of services to ensure equal access to the academic and co-curricular opportunities at Princeton for undergraduate and graduate students with disabilities.
 The University implements policies and procedures designed to fulfill the mandate of both federal law, specifically the Americans with Disabilities Act (“ADA”) as amended and the Rehabilitation Act, and state law, chiefly the New Jersey Law Against Discrimination.
-Reasonable accommodations are provided to students with a physical or mental impairment that causes a material deficit in functioning, in comparison to most people.

-Please refer to specific pages for more detailed information on Registration, Documentation Requirements and the Student Services Process.
+Please refer to specific pages for more detailed information on Registration, Student Services Process and Documentation Requirements.

 Additional policies and procedures regarding accommodations can be found on the Inclusive Princeton website.